YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Abstract

 Social Network Services(SNS) have become not only an important source of emergency information during disasters but also a medium for expressing immediate responses of warning, evacuation or rescue.
-As a result, predicting the context of SNS is a crucial concern in our society.
+Because smartphones are so common, people can use them to broadcast an emergency in real time.
+As a result, more organizations (such as disaster relief organizations and news companies) are interested in programmatically monitoring tweets, however it's not always clear whether a person's statements are announcing a calamity.
 By analyzing context, we can utilize this study to track, monitor and predict disasters from the real time data and this study would help make prediction models.

-In this paper, data was retrieved from the company Figure-Eight, and the key problem is dealing with diverse word embedding and machine learning models for this problem.
-We tried to find combinations of word embedding algorithms and classifiers, and furthermore, we tried to apply a deep learning model such as Long short-term memory(LSTM) with two different word embedding algorithms.
-Lastly, we created an ensemble model, and expect a comparison of models we trained.
-After analyzing data, factors normalizing data set and transforming to feature vector sets were identified, measures to improve performance were proposed, and comparison was conducted.
+This project's goal is to figure out how to tell which tweets are about "genuine disasters" and which aren't.
+This project will involve experimentation on various machine learning classifier models that will predict which tweets are about "actual disasters" and which aren't.

 # Introduction